From emergency notices to can't miss messages, text alerts are a great way to send updates your audience will actually read.

 Our final tip is not to shy away from sharing shorter, more frequent announcements with your audience.
 They’ll appreciate the real-time updates and it gives you the chance to control a developing narrative in a way that keeps everyone as safe and organized as possible.

-Want to put these tips into action?
-You can try SimpleTexting for free and access each of these features on your test run.
+Use our tips to reach your audience, have higher responses, and avoid the dreaded inbox filter.
+To put them into action right away, you can try SimpleTexting for free and access each of these features on your test run.